10 Best UI Testing Tools for Automated Testing in 2026

 4. Katalon Studio

 Another popular choice for developers and QA specialists, Katalon Studio is a low-code automation tool designed on top of Selenium.
-You can build automated tests for websites, APIs, desktops apps, and mobile apps on both Android and iOS.
+You can build automated tests for websites, APIs, and desktop applications.
+You can also run mobile app testing on both Android and iOS.

-Katalon is very easy to use thanks to its user-friendly UI.
+Katalon is very easy to use, thanks to its user-friendly interface.
 As a low-code testing tool, you don’t need expert-level programming skills, but you should know that the only language currently supported is Groovy (which is part of the Java family).

 Katalon Studio highlights

-• Supports most modern browsers and operating systems, on both desktop and mobile devices.
+• Supports most modern browsers and operating systems, for both mobile and desktop automation testing.

 • Test recording, debugging, and management.